 There aren’t many heavyweight politicians today who can begin a speech with a fairly staid quotation.
 But it’s the sort of beginning to a Michael Gove speech that we can expect from the scholarly Michael Gove, the Education Secretary.

 Stanley Baldwin, the Conservative Prime Minister who won more elections than any other in history, was once asked what was the most significant thing that he had ever learned about politics…

-In a speech to the Independent Academies Association he used a story about Stanley Baldwin to introduce the subjects of knowledge and learning…and the lengths that some people go to disguise their learning.
+So, in a speech to the Independent Academies Association (IAA) he used a story about Stanley Baldwin to introduce the subjects of knowledge and learning…and the lengths that some people go to disguise their learning.

 His speech contained some fine repetition of the phrase:

 But this wasn’t just sanctimonious stuff.
 There was humour: